benjamincrozat/content/posts/best-php-blogs.md

 (I will update this article each time I find a new PHP blog worth reading.)

-## The higest quality PHP blogs I know
+## The highest quality PHP blogs I know

 ### [Andreas Möller's blog](https://localheinz.com/articles/)